-Now, if you are looking for someone with lots of experience (16 years) and passion for marketing and fundraising for nonprofits, then pull up a chair, we’re going to get along great!
+Now, if you are looking for someone with lots of experience (almost 20 years) and passion for marketing and fundraising, then pull up a chair, we’re going to get along great!

 I grew up in the East Bay where I loved to get involved in the community including a year as a Parks and Community Services Commissioner and a stint as McGruff the police dog in the annual St. Patrick’s Day parade.
 I received my Bachelor of Arts Degree from UCDavis with majors in Political Science and History and I am forever a proud Aggie.
 The answer to your questions: Yes, I do use my degree in Political Science and History in my current work and No, I don’t really know what an Aggie is!

 I am excited to use my knowledge and experience to come alongside small nonprofits and help them achieve their goals.